 Refer to the Chicago Licensure Eligibility Requirements article for additional information about eligibility.

 Additionally, each year Relay Chicago updates its Licensure Handbook with detailed instructions and timelines.
 Information for 2020-21 will be available in early 2020.

 Dean Mindy Sjoblom

-As founding dean of Relay Chicago, Mindy Sjoblom oversees all aspects of teacher preparation in the Windy City.
-Before joining Relay, Sjoblom served as director of curriculum and instruction, then as principal, at Rauner College Prep.
-While she was principal, Sjoblom’s students earned the highest average ACT scores in the school’s history.
+As the founding dean of Relay Chicago, Mindy Sjoblom is Relay's lead instructor in the Windy City.
+A Chicago native and career educator, Sjoblom is uniquely qualified to train novice teachers to lead their students to life changing academic achievement.
+Before joining the Relay faculty as dean fellow in 2013, Sjoblom served as director of curriculum and instruction, then as principal, of Rauner College Prep, part of the Noble Network of Charter Schools in Chicago.
+While she was principal, Sjoblom’s students earned the highest average ACT scores in the school’s history, and the third highest of all non-selective high schools in the city.
 Before that, she served as founding humanities teacher at the Crossroads School in Baltimore.
-Sjoblom, an alumna of Teach For America, earned an M.A.T. from Johns Hopkins University; her Certificate of Advanced Study from National Louis University, through the KIPP School Leadership Program; and her B.A. in political science from Butler University.
+She is an alumna of Teach For America (Baltimore ’00).
+Sjoblom earned an M.A.T. from Johns Hopkins University; her Certificate of Advanced Study from National Louis University, through the KIPP School Leadership Program; and her B.A. in political science from Butler University.

 Get to know Chicago, Illinois.

 Chicago, IL 60632